Guide to building an effective employee experience strategy

 Future of employee experience

-As HR professionals grapple with how to build a great employee experience strategy, they are up against an event that has redefined the nature of work almost overnight.
-The COVID-19 pandemic, which upended workplaces in March, has made remote work the new normal.
+As HR professionals grapple with how to build a great employee experience strategy, they are also having to address the lingering effects of an event that redefined the nature of work almost overnight.
+The COVID-19 pandemic upended workplaces and made remote work the new normal.
 For millions of workers, the employee experience now happens at home.
+In response, HR has partnered with IT to ensure HR systems are available remotely 24/7 and worked with executives to adjust work policies ranging from sick pay to performance reviews to hiring.
+It is also charged with formulating hybrid work strategies that encourage workers to return to the office without damaging the overall employee experience.

 Looking for more EX tips and tricks?
 Check out these eight employee experience experts to follow on social media.